- Published: 15 November 2019 15 November 2019

 Is that why these Coker sisters were baptised in 1888?

 There were a number of revival events in England in this era and it may be that the sisters made a faith commitment as a result of evangelical outreach preaching.

-Of course, it is pure speculation to suggest that the sisters were born-again believers, but it best fits the evidence.
+Of course, it is speculation to suggest that the sisters were born-again believers, but it best fits the evidence.